 I’m grateful to Jeffrey Davis for creating Quest2019, an experience that helped me step back, look inward and appreciate what the past year has been, and then look ahead in order to prepare for what is to come in the year ahead.
 New Questers are welcome to join throughout the year!

-And I’m grateful to the Inspirers Chip Heath, Chris Fink and Susan Piver and whose interviews with Jeffrey sparked my understanding of what it means to strengthen the love in my heart and to use that love to shape my work.
+And I’m grateful to the Inspirers Chip Heath, Chris Fink and Susan Piver.
+Their interviews with Jeffrey sparked thoughts about what it means to strengthen the love in my heart and to use that love to shape my work.

 In Other Questers’ Words